kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 If an account is available from the local store, it can be loaded with `let account = kinClient.accounts.first`.

-In view controller we can create a new function for this:
+In view controller you can create a new function for this:
 ```swift
 func getFirstAccount(kinClient: KinClient) -> KinAccount? {
     return kinClient.accounts.first